seananderson/metafolio/inst/ms/ms.md

 now at the detriment of others is at best equivalent to an efficient but risky portfolio, and at worst a poorly-performing risky portfolio.
-In this discussion, we begin by linking our model with real-world conservation issues for Pacific Northwest salmonids.
+In this discussion, we begin by linking our model with real-world conservation issues for Pacific Northwest salmon.
 We then consider broader implications for metapopulation conservation of any species and ecological stability in general.